mattetti/Weasel-Diesel/README.md

 This library comes with a test suite requiring Ruby 1.9.2 The following gems need to be available:
 Rspec, Rack, Sinatra

+## Copyright

+Copyright (c) 2011 Matt Aimonetti.
+See LICENSE for further details.